ava-labs/avalanche-docs-deprecated/docs/v1.0/en/api/platform.md

 }
 ```

-* `blockchains` is all of the blockchains that exists on the AVAX network.
+* `blockchains` is all of the blockchains that exists on the Avalanche network.
 * `id` is the blockchain's ID.
 * `subnetID` is the ID of the Subnet that validates this blockchain.
 * `vmID` is the ID of the Virtual Machine the blockchain runs.